Meet The Makers

 Is HEAVENDROPt a nonprofit?

 HEAVENDROPt is a part of Evergreen Life Services and is a 501c3 nonprofit.
-Funds are used to pay a competitive wage to people with disabilities who make the products.
+Funds are used to pay competitive wages to people with disabilities who make our products.
 Our goal is to supply meaningful work to all.
 Of course, all product raw materials must be purchased continually to keep everyone working.
-A large expense is our purchase of the retired military parachutes from Government Liquidation and we continue to seek a better rate to help us have more net profit to employ more people and be able to give more back to veteran organizations.
+A large expense is our purchase of the retired military parachutes from auction through Government Liquidation and we continue to seek a better rate to help us have more net profit to employ more people and be able to give more back to veteran organizations.

 What kinds of disabilities do your workers have?